gabrielmoris/data-structures-algorithms/README.md

 Sorting algorithms are essential for organizing data in a specific order, which can significantly enhance the efficiency of data processing and retrieval.
 This section provides an overview of various sorting algorithms, their characteristics, and their performance under different conditions.

+**When to use which algorithm?**

+- <u>Merge Sort:</u> Diide and conquer, eficient.
+More memory exxpensive.
+- <u>Quick Sort:</u> The average case and memory efficience is Better than Merge sort, but the worst case can be very unefficient.
+- <u>Insertion Sort:</u> When we have few Items or Items are almost sorted
+- <u>Bubble Sort:</u> Educational purpose, but not eficient.
+- <u>Selection Sort:</u>Educational purpose, but not eficient.

 ### Bubble Sort

 [Implementation of Bubble Sort](TS/Algorithms/bubble-sort.ts)